Unboxed-Software/solana-react-native-counter/README.md

 ## Overview

 Solana has gone mobile!
 For a long time, dApps were web-first rather than mobile-first.
 That started to change with the announcement of the Solana Mobile Stack (SMS) in 2022.
-This stack is designed to create dApps that provide a seamless mobile UX.
+This stack is designed to help developers create mobile dApps with a seamless UX.
 It consists of the [Mobile Wallet Adapter (MWA)](https://docs.solanamobile.com/getting-started/overview#mobile-wallet-adapter), [Seed Vault](https://docs.solanamobile.com/getting-started/overview#seed-vault) and the [Solana dApp Store](https://docs.solanamobile.com/getting-started/overview#solana-dapp-store).

-Most relevant to your development journey is the Mobile Wallet Adapter.
+Most relevant to your development journey is the Mobile Wallet Adapter (MWA).
 The simplest way to get started is to use the Mobile Wallet Adapter with React Native to create a simple Android app.
 This lesson assumes you're familiar with React and Solana programming.
-If that's not the case, [start our course from the beginning](./intro-to-cryptography.md) and come back here when you feel ready!
+If that's not the case, [start our course from the beginning](https://github.com/solana-foundation/developer-content/blob/main/content/courses/intro-to-solana/intro-to-cryptography.md) and come back here when you feel ready!

 ## Intro To Solana Mobile